Cardiac tamponade is the accumulation of fluid around the heart muscle, which places excessive pressure on this organ.

 However, an abnormally high level of fluid puts pressure on the heart and affects its ability to pump blood around the body properly.
-If the level of fluid builds up quickly, it can be life-threatening.
+If the level of fluid builds up quickly, the condition can be life threatening.

 Doctors consider cardiac tamponade to be a medical emergency.

 In this article, we discuss the causes and symptoms of cardiac tamponade.
 We also describe the treatment options and the outlook for people with this condition.

 Cardiac tamponade results from the rapid buildup of blood or another fluid between the layers of the pericardium.
 This buildup of fluid around the heart is also known as pericardial effusion.
 Fluid accumulation occurs quickly in acute cardiac tamponade but slowly in subacute pericardial effusion.

 The causes of cardiac tamponade